Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Robust NSP: measuring deviation from the constant model

-\item[Limiting interval lengths.]
-In practice, the analyst may not be interested in excessively long RNSP intervals of significance, or in other words in change-points so weak that only a very long interval around them is required to be able to detect them.
-With this in mind, our software at \url{https://github.com/pfryz/nsp} provides an option of limiting the length of intervals considered in the sense that $D_{[s_m,e_m]}$ is able to automatically return zero if $e_m - s_m > L$ for a user-specified maximum length $L$. \end{description}
+{\em Limiting interval lengths.} In practice, the analyst may not be interested in excessively long RNSP intervals of significance and may therefore wish to ignore intervals for which $e_m - s_m > L$ for a user-specified maximum length $L$.

-{\em Unsuitability of CUSUM or similar contrasts in deviation measure.} We note that it would be impossible to replace the multiresolution sup-norm in $D_{[s_m, e_m]}$ by, for example, the CUSUM statistic or a similar contrast measure such as that described in \cite{elf21}.
-Consider, for example, the hypothetical definition of a deviation measure as follows:

-where ``inv'' stands for invalid.
+\comment{ {\bf Unsuitability of CUSUM or similar contrasts in deviation measure.} We note that it would be impossible to replace the multiresolution sup-norm in $D_{[s_m, e_m]}$ by, for example, the CUSUM statistic or a similar contrast measure such as that described in \cite{elf21}.
+Consider, for example, the hypothetical definition of a deviation measure as follows: $D_{[s_m,e_m]}^{inv} := \min_{j\in\{1, \ldots, 2(e_m-s_m)+3\}} |\mbox{CUSUM}\{ \mathrm{sign}(Y_{s_m:e_m} - \tilde{f}^{\{j\}}_{[s_m,e_m]}) \}|$, where ``inv'' stands for invalid.
 The definition of the CUSUM statistic is well-established, see e.g. \cite{f14a} for details.
 This is an invalid definition as $\mathrm{sign}(Y_{s_m:e_m} - \tilde{f}^{\{1\}}_{[s_m,e_m]})$ is a vector of ones, and the CUSUM statistic returns zero for constant vectors, so $D_{[s_m,e_m]}^{inv}$ would not be able to offer detection under any circumstances as it would always equal zero.
-This is an example of a construction that violates Desideratum B.
+This is an example of a construction that violates Desideratum B. }

+{\bf Validity for non-continuously distributed data.} The following three aspects of RNSP ensure the validity of its coverage guarantees in the presence of mass points in $Z_t$ or if the distribution of $Z_t$ is discrete: (a) the fact that the sign function defined in Section \ref{sec:mo} returns zero if its argument is zero, (b) the fact that the test levels $\tilde{f}_{[s_m,e_m]}^{\{j\}}$ (definition (\ref{eq:tildefj})) are placed at data points, and (c) the fact that these test levels are placed in between the sorted data points.
+Indeed, in the absence of (a), (b) or (c), it is easy to construct simple discrete distributions of $Z_t$ for which $D_{[s_m,e_m]}$ would be spuriously large in the absence of change-points on $[s_m, e_m]$.